-The 2020 Intermediate Course
+The 2023 Intermediate Course

-In 2020 it is possible to take the Intermediate Course as a package or as standalone modules.
+In 2023 you may take the Intermediate Course as a package or as standalone modules.
 Taking individual modules allows for more time to complete the course as well as early specialization into either rock or snow related activities.
 It also allows for students to bypass modules that teach skills they already possess.
 Differences between the package and the standalone modules will be called out throughout this document.
 If no differences are called out the text applies to both the package and the standalone modules.
 This also applies to references to the Intermediate Course (as opposed to the Package).